Listening. Collaborating. Serving.

-Through their overall collaboration, MCW, GMF and RCG will bring complementary expertise on a range of strategies to invest in the health, equity and economic well-being of people across Milwaukee, beginning with the neighborhoods adjacent to the new development.
+This commitment is reflected in the Collaboration’s foundational investment in ThriveOn King, the restoration and redevelopment of the iconic Gimbels-Schuster’s Department Store building in the Historic King Drive district.
+In addition, MCW, GMF and RC bring complementary expertise on a range of strategies to invest in the health, equity and economic well-being of people across Milwaukee, beginning with the neighborhoods adjacent to the new development.
 Guided by community priorities and data, the ThriveOn Collaboration will be a catalyst for additional investment and community impact.

 ThriveOn aims to invest in the availability of safe, quality and affordable housing for area residents.
 The long-term goal is to increase the number of residents leasing and purchasing homes.

 ThriveOn aims to invest in the quality, access and sustainability of early childhood education in the city.
 The long-term goal is to improve education outcomes for youth.

 ThriveOn aims to support the community in building positive social and business relationships, celebrating diversity and promoting a sense of belonging among neighbors.
 The long-term goal is to increase resources for resident-led events and organizations.

 ThriveOn aims to support small businesses and enhance equitable economic opportunities for entrepreneurs and the local workforce.
 The long-term goal is to increase the stability of the small business community.

 2153 N. Dr. Martin Luther King Jr. Dr.